fbpx

 • Open air boma & campfire for dining under the stars

-• Spa treatments available in the privacy of your room
+• Spa treatments available in our luxury sala or in the privacy of your room

 • Safari shop